 If you are not a national of a majority English speaking country, then your degree must be no more than three and a half years old at the beginning of your programme of study, unless you are using IELTS, TOEFL, Trinity ISE or PTE, in which case it must be no more than two years old.

 All available studentships are listed on the Abertay Jobs page, as well as FindAPhD.com.
 The individual listings will specify the steps you need to follow.
 We only accept online applications submitted via the Abertay Jobs portal.

 Every single studentship will have its own specific requirements.
 Make sure you read them carefully.

 Learn more about our Postgraduate Research application process, and explore the available funding options.

-Explore Doctorate and Research Masters opportunities.
-Enjoy expert supervision within a multidisciplinary Graduate School and research environment.
+Find Doctorate and Research Masters opportunities with expert supervision within a multidisciplinary Graduate School and research environment.